No, a good, well-set-up vinyl playback system should be almost silent and exhibit no audible hum.

 Electrical Hum

 Bad or missing earths or grounds are a common cause of electrical hum, especially in vinyl playback systems.
-The high sensitivity and gain of a vinyl playback chain take tiny ground currents that cause hum and amplifies them to the point where it can become an audible problem.
+The high sensitivity and gain of a vinyl playback chain will take tiny ground currents that cause hum and amplify them to the point where they will become an audible problem.
 Any currents flowing in the ground system will be audible, and so we want to eliminate those ground currents.

 By definition, current flows between two points with a different potential or voltage.
 Ground currents that cause hum flow where two elements in the playback chain reference different grounds and therefore sit at slightly different potentials.
 Bad cables can play a part here, as some do not have an effective ground linking both ends of the cable structure.